jbreizh/imagepainting2/README.md

 * **Led :** Number of led attach to the ESP8266.
 * **filesystem :** Memory use on the ESP8266.

-## Case scenario
+## Settings combination

-I try my best to show you some possibility of ImagePainting2 using different settings :
+I try my best to show you what to expect of ImagePainting2 when using some settings together.

+### Repeat and Bounce

 ![help1](https://user-images.githubusercontent.com/2498942/69259671-e57ba980-0bbe-11ea-8891-45a0cb5b84b9.png)

+### Pause and Cut

 ![help2](https://user-images.githubusercontent.com/2498942/68999791-1362a480-08c6-11ea-9d93-aec3192cc787.png)

 ## About Picture

-ESP8266 is not powerful enough to handle compress format as jpeg, png... etc. So yours pictures has to follow this organisation.
+ESP8266 is not powerful enough to handle compress format as jpeg, png... etc. So yours pictures has to follow a special organisation/format.

+Hopefully, the frontend build in upload tool do all the convertion for you.

+### Picture inside the ESP8266

 ![bitmapExplanation](https://user-images.githubusercontent.com/2498942/68552286-a3f83b00-0415-11ea-8ec8-e8d4f2450843.jpg)